 All teams should report to the marshalling area (where teams line up by the docks) 30 minutes prior to race time.
 Races sometimes run fast, so it’s important to arrive at marshalling early in case we’re running ahead of schedule.
 Use the wait time to warm up your team prior to boarding the boat.
 Remember, if you are not lined up in time, you may end up forfeiting your race.

 Race Day Safety

 During these times, we recognize the importance of providing a safe environment for our participants and volunteers.
-We will have COVID protocols in place to help everyone feel secure and have a great time!
+We will monitor and follow all local, regional and national CDC guidelines regarding COVID-19 to help everyone feel secure and have a great time!

 All participants must wear a certified PFD (Personal Flotation device) which will be supplied.
 Personal PFDs may be used so long as it is US Coast Guard Approved.
 Inflatable PFDs may be worn, however they must be worn in the proper manner, the flotation pouch must be facing forwards and the belt must be securely attached.